JiaxiangBU/treeImpulses/README.md

     # plot the impulse responses
     plot(impulseResponses)

-## Implementation notes
+## Runtime notes

-1. It is advised to run the routine in paralle, controled by the `cores` command, while -1 will use all available cores.
+1. It is advised to run the routine in parallel, controled by the `cores` command
-2. `NW` commands are only available with the to OLS estimation engine.
+2. `NW` commands are only available with the to OLS estimation engine